-September 16, 2019Agenda Items for Fall Council Conference CallSubmit to your Council liaison any recommendations you may have for Council action or discussion at the fall 2019 conference call (October
+Submit to your Council liaison any recommendations you may have for Council action or discussion at the Council's winter meeting (typically held in early February).

-14).
 Agenda items are due to your liaison 4 weeks before the meeting; materials must be submitted 3 weeks before the meeting.

-November 5, 2019 Agenda Items for Winter Council Meeting Submit to your Council liaison any recommendations you may have for Council action or discussion at the winter 2019 meeting (December 3- 5).
-Agenda items are due to your liaison 4 weeks before the meeting; materials must be submitted 3 weeks before the meeting.
-November 2019 2020 Annual Meeting Session Proposals Session proposals due to the 2020 Program Committee.
-Learn more and submit your proposal .
-December 1, 2019 SAA Foundation Grants: Letter of Inquiry Due The initial Letter of Inquiry should be a brief introductory exchange.
-It is designed to reduce the work for an applicant by providing a quick answer to the question: Is my proposal something that fits the funding priorities of the SAA Foundation?
-See the Application Guidelines for more information.
-December 1, 2019 Archival Outlook Submission Deadline Submit your article in time for the January/February issue of Archival Outlook , SAA's bimonthly magazine.
-Articles are typically 700 words (one page in layout) to 1,200 words (two pages in layout) in length.
-They should include some kernel of information that will enlighten the reader professionally.
-Photographs are encouraged.
-Please contact SAA's Editorial and Production Coordinator, Abigail Christian , with queries and ideas.
-February 1, 2020 SAA Foundation Grants: Applications Due The Grant Application is a refinement of the initial letter of inquiry.
+February 1 SAA Foundation Grants: Applications Due

+The Grant Application is a refinement of the initial letter of inquiry.
 It includes a narrative proposal and budget statement and answers a number of questions.
 See the Application Guidelines for more information.

-February 1, 2020 Archival Outlook Submission Deadline Submit your article in time for the March/April issue of Archival Outlook , SAA's bimonthly magazine.
+February 1 Archival Outlook Submission Deadline

+Submit your article in time for the March/April issue of Archival Outlook, SAA's bimonthly magazine.
 Articles are typically 700 words (one page in layout) to 1,200 words (two pages in layout) in length.
 They should include some kernel of information that will enlighten the reader professionally.
 Photographs are encouraged.
-Please contact SAA's Editorial and Production Coordinator, Abigail Christian , with queries and ideas.
-February 28, 2020 SAA Awards and Scholarship Nominations Due Nominate your colleagues for SAA's Awards and Scholarships - click on the link to a specific award to see the nomination guidelines.
-Email achristian@archivists.org with any questions.
-March 1, 2020 Section Annual Meeting Details Submit your section's annual meeting details for inclusion in the 2020 Annual Meeting schedule via Survey Monkey (link forthcoming).
-Include agenda, description, preference for onsite/offsite location, AV needs, duration, and indication of whether it is a solo or joint meeting.
+Please contact Abigail Christian with queries and ideas.

+February 28 SAA Awards and Scholarship Nominations Due

+Nominate your colleagues for SAA's Awards and Scholarships - click on the link to a specific award to see the nomination guidelines.
+Email awards@archivists.org with any questions.

+March 1 Section Annual Meeting Details

+Submit your section's annual meeting details for inclusion in the 2023 Annual Meeting schedule via Survey Monkey (link forthcoming).
 Appointed group leaders will receive an email from Governance Manager Felicia Owens to schedule and confirm your meeting needs.

+March 1 FY 2024 Funding Requests

+April 1

+May 1

+June 1

-March 1, 2020 FY 2021 Funding Requests Deadline for submitting to your Council liaison any funding requests for consideration as part of the draft FY 2021 budget (July 1, 2020 - June 30, 2021).
-April 1, 2020 Archival Outlook Submission Deadline Submit your article in time for the May/June issue of Archival Outlook , SAA's bimonthly magazine.
+Deadline for submitting to your Council liaison any funding requests for consideration as part of the draft FY 2024 budget (July 1, 2023 - June 30, 2024).

+April 1 Archival Outlook Submission Deadline

+Submit your article in time for the May/June issue of Archival Outlook, SAA's bimonthly magazine.
 Articles are typically 700 words (one page in layout) to 1,200 words (two pages in layout) in length.
 They should include some kernel of information that will enlighten the reader professionally.
 Photographs are encouraged.
-Please contact SAA's Editorial and Production Coordinator, Abigail Christian , with queries and ideas.
-April 2020 Agenda Items for Spring Council Meeting Submit to your Council liaison any recommendations you may have for Council action or discussion at the spring meeting (dates TBD).
+Please contact Abigail Christian with queries and ideas.

+Agenda Items for Council Spring Meeting

+Submit to your Council liaison any recommendations you may have for Council action or discussion at the Council's spring meeting (typically held in mid-May).
 Agenda items are due to your liaison 4 weeks before the meeting; materials must be submitted 3 weeks before the meeting.

-May 15, 2020 Section Elections: Call for Nominations Deadline to issue calls for nominations for section elections to your section discussion list.
-See Communication Strategy: Tools and Tips .
-June 1, 2020 Section Elections: Ballot Information Sections submit basic ballot information (message to voters, list of offices, candidate names, links to supplementary information, etc.) to the Governance Manager at fowens@archivists.org .
+Section Elections: Call for Nominations

+Deadline to issue calls for nominations for section elections to your section discussion list.
+See Communication Strategy: Tools and Tips.

+Section Elections: Ballot Information

+Sections submit basic ballot information (message to voters, list of offices, candidate names, links to supplementary information, etc.) to the Governance Manager at fowens@archivists.org.
 Supplementary ballot information (bios, statements, photos, etc.) is optional, and should be posted to your group's microsite at this time.
+See the Section Elections Guide for more information.
-7 June 1, 2020 Archival Outlook Submission Deadline Submit your article in time for the July/August issue of Archival

-Outlook, SAA's bimonthly magazine.
+June 1 Archival Outlook Submission Deadline

+Submit your article in time for the July/August issue of Archival Outlook, SAA's bimonthly magazine.
 Articles are typically 700 words (one page in layout) to 1,200 words (two pages in layout) in length.
 They should include some kernel of information that will enlighten the reader professionally.
 Photographs are encouraged.
-Please contact SAA's Editorial and Production Coordinator, Abigail Christian , with queries and ideas.
+Please contact Abigail Christian with queries and ideas.

-June 22-26, 2020 Section Elections: Ballots Open
+June - July Section Elections: Ballots Open